-With over 34 years in leadership development, Paul is a master trainer, program evaluator and organizational development coach.
+With over 35 years in leadership development, Paul is a master trainer, program evaluator and organizational development coach.
 At the Center he helps clients to become profoundly inspirational and visionary leaders, sought after for their perspective and clarity.
 He teaches and builds skills for a career lifetime – such as rousing a team to their feet, communicating to others with both passion and analysis, understanding how to effectively engage a wide array of divergent personalities into a cohesive force moving toward a united goal.
 Team building, conflict prevention and resolution, generating, recognizing and rewarding break-through collaboration are all part and parcel of his work.
 Increased productivity, improved customer and employee loyalty, alignment of personal and organizational values for success are all outcomes that can be expected.
-Paul also serves across the nation designing and conducting program evaluation systems for organizations seeking to better understand how to get ahead of the curve.
+Paul also serves across the nation designing and conducting evaluation systems for organizations seeking to better understand how to get ahead of the curve.
 At the Center he provides one-to-one advising and technical assistance to individuals and companies who want an edge – a method for getting into their peak flow – in how they think strategically, operate from core values, reinforce and build confidence and influence proactivity among those within their sphere.
 Paul has advised two U.S. Presidents, numerous members of Congress and many Fortune 500 companies in the areas of health and human service policy.
 He continues to provide technical assistance to philanthropists and non-profit organizations engaged in the helping professions, having generated over one billion dollars in Federal, State and Private funding throughout his career.
 He is a graduate of Mount San Antonio College, California State Polytechnic University at Pomona and of the UCLA Graduate School of Social Welfare.